liv-daliberti/grail-simulation/reports/research_article_political_sciences/README.md

 ![Mean opinion change](mean_opinion_change.png)

-The first three panels separate mean opinion changes for the control and treatment arms of Studies 1–3 (95% CIs shown as error bars).
+The first three panels separate mean opinion changes for the control and treatment arms of Studies 1–3 with 95% confidence intervals.
 The fourth panel reports the pooled regression coefficient comparing treatment versus control after adjusting for baseline opinion and study fixed effects.

 Replication notes: opinion indices are scaled to [0, 1] and computed from the same survey composites used in the published study.
 Participants lacking a post-wave response are excluded from the relevant heatmap and summary.